SyncholisticMG/gh/chapter2/workspace.md

 They teach of mathematics and DNA and RNA and how it can be easily changed and altered.
 Well,
 that is true because DNA is still light in another form.
-It is visible on one spectrum and invisible on another spectrum.
+It's visible on one spectrum and invisible on another spectrum.
 When our consciousness reaches the peak of where we are right now in our cells there's a part of our super consciousness that's working with this reality, constantly encoding every micro second of fraud time into light into our memory.
 Memory is not physical.
 Memory,
 is it tangible?
 Is it electronic?
-It is a form of light that has to be stored into an experience.
+It's a form of light that has to be stored into an experience.
 ​​​​​​​We,
 as streams of consciousness have thousands of sub carrier codes of millions of different experiences inside us.
 And all we have to do is tune into that memory and we can go into that stream of experience at any scale we desire using a variety of tools.